bymayo/craft-strava-sync/README.md

 ```

 ### Disconnect
-When a user is logged in they have the option to disconnect their Strava account from their Craft CMS user:
+Use the `disconnectUrl` method to disconnect the current logged in user from Strava and unlink it from their Craft CMS user account:

 ```
 <a href="{{ craft.stravaSync.disconnectUrl() }}">Disconnect from Strava</a>
 ```

-Optionally pass a `redirect` param to the method redirect them after they have disconnected:
+Optionally pass a `redirect` param to the method redirect the user after they have disconnected:

 ```
-<a href="{{ craft.stravaSync.disconnectUrl({ redirect: '/account'  }) }}">Login with Strava</a>
+<a href="{{ craft.stravaSync.disconnectUrl({ redirect: '/account'  }) }}">Disconnect from Strava</a>
 ```

 ### Connected
-When a user is logged in, you might want to check to see if they are connected to Strava:
+Use the `connected` method to check to see if the current logged in user has connected their Strava account:

 ```
 {% if craft.stravaSync.connected %}